hofmannjan1/nx-angular-dotnet-oidc/README.md

 All applications

-- Run `npx nx run-many --target=serve --projects=*` to start all applications at once.
+- Run `npx nx run-many --target=serve --all` to start all applications at once.